qodesmith/background-image-gallery/README.md

 Supply an array of objects that take the shape of `{ image: <file/location>.png }`.

-The image locations can be local to wherever you're running the code or out there in interwebs:
+The image locations can be local to wherever you're running the code or out there on the interwebs:

 ```javascript
 [